petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

 For an $ EC $ mechanism with a first-order chemical reaction, the degree of chemical irreversibility is controlled by the extent of the chemical reaction.
-The extent of the chemical eraction, in turn, is controlled by the rate constant of the chemical reaction, $ k_c $, and the timescale of the experiment, or $ t_k $.
+The extent of the chemical reaction, in turn, is controlled by the rate constant of the chemical reaction, $ k_c $, and the timescale of the experiment, or $ t_k $.
 Bard and Faulkner (pg 790) define $ t_k $ as the "characteristic experimental
 timescale"; for a cyclic voltammetry experiment running from an initial voltage